ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Append-Only:

-: once the integrity protection of the Signed Statement is included in the verifiable data structure, the Log cannot be modified, deleted, or reordered; hence its Receipt provides an offline verifiable proof of Registration, in relation to other entries on the Log.
+: once included in the verifiable data structure, a Signed Statement cannot be modified, deleted, or reordered; hence its Receipt provides an offline verifiable proof of Registration.

 Non-equivocation: